amgoncalves/sassy-twitter/README.md

 - [x] Implement the complete test interface, done by Si.
 - [x] Completed Load Test of loading all seed files into local databases, 1000 users, 100715 tweets using 596 seconds by Si.
 - [x] Use Rest Client to do kinds of Load Tests of generating different users, tweets and follows by Si.
 - [x] Use loader.io to generate artificial loads.
 Play around with different loads, done by Shuai.
+Note: the payload can only be as large as 3MB.
 - [ ] Do load testing.
 - [ ] Clean up the directory, update repo and submit.